JessicaGarson/NYU-Intro-to-Python-Spring-2018/Assignments/final_project.md

 ***This assignment is due on Monday March 26th at 6:30pm***

 ## How to Submit
-- Email jessica a link to a GitHub repository with your code and directions of how to play your game.
+- Email Jessica a link to a GitHub repository with your code and directions of how to play your game.

 ## Resources
 [Simplest rpg game in python](https://balau82.wordpress.com/2010/06/28/simplest-rpg-game-in-python/)